jupyterhub/jupyterhub/docs/source/index.rst

 JupyterHub
 ==========

-JupyterHub is a server that gives multiple users access to Jupyter notebooks, running an independent Jupyter notebook server for each user.
+JupyterHub is a project that uses a hub server to give multiple users access to Jupyter notebooks, by spawning and running an independent Jupyter notebook server for each user.

+JupyterHub runs as three separate parts:

+* The multi-user Hub (Python & Tornado)
+* A `configurable http proxy <https://github.com/jupyter/configurable-http-proxy>`_ (NodeJS)
+* Multiple single-user Jupyter notebook servers (Python & Tornado)

 To use JupyterHub, you need a Unix server (typically Linux) running somewhere that is accessible to your team on the network.
 The JupyterHub server